Dzidefo123/credit_risk_pred/README.md

 The credit risk prediction project involved data preprocessing, model training, and the development of a web application using FastAPI.
 The project aimed to provide users with a convenient way to assess credit risk and make informed decisions.

-Feel free to adapt this template to your specific project details, add more sections, and provide more detailed explanations.
-This documentation will serve as a comprehensive guide to your credit risk prediction project, summarizing the key steps and methodologies employed.